ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 Sometimes it is useful to imitate the CI to reproduce failures.

-The CI's Linux jobs typically run in containers, and can be almost exactly reproduced.
-Mac and Windows jobs cannot run in containers, and are more difficult to reproduce.
-If present with the option, attempt to reproduce Linux CI failures first.
+The Linux jobs on CI typically run in containers and can be almost exactly reproduced.
+Mac and Windows jobs on CI cannot run in containers and are more difficult to reproduce.

+If you are presented the option, it's a good idea to reproduce Linux CI failures first.

 Installing Docker (with Buildkit)